How to Cook Brussels Sprouts So They're Actually Delicious

 3. Roast at 400°F until the leaves are browned and crispy, about 10 minutes.

 Choose firm, bright green, tightly furled sprouts.
-Avoid sprouts that have brown spots or yellowing or are beginning to open.
-Try to get sprouts of approximately the same size so they cook evenly.
-Small sprouts have a sweeter, milder flavor than large ones.
-Although you might occasionally find sprouts still attached to the stalks, beware as the stalk sucks moisture out of the sprouts as they sit.
-If you want to buy them on the stalk, make sure they were picked recently, and cut them from the stalk when you get home.
+Avoid sprouts that are yellowing, beginning to open or have brown spots.
+Try to get sprouts that are approximately the same size so they cook evenly (small Brussels sprouts have a sweeter, milder flavor than larger ones).
+And if you find sprouts still attached to their stalks, beware that the stalks suck moisture out of the sprouts as they sit.
+If you want to buy them this way, make sure the stalks were recently picked and cut the Brussels off right when you get home.

 Plus, with four times the cancer-combating glucosinolates of broccoli, these little gems boast more of these compounds than any other crucifer.
 Chopping them, as for a slaw, works to release even more of these cancer-fighters.